Omar Saidou Tall: Rebellion and death

+Legacy

 Omar Tall remains a prominent figure in Senegal, Guinea, and Mali, though his legacy varies by country.
-Where many Senegalese tend to remember him as a hero of anti-French resistance, Malian sources tend to describe him as an invader who prepared the way for the French by weakening West Africa.
+While many Senegalese tend to remember him as a hero of anti-French resistance, Malian sources tend to describe him as an invader who prepared the way for the French by weakening West Africa.
 Omar Tall also figures prominently in Maryse Condé's historical novel Segu.

 He remains to this day an influential figure in the Tijaniyya and other reformist movements, which stressed the importance of Muslim orthopraxy.
 Omar Tall's state forbade dancing, the use of tobacco, alcohol, charms, pagan ceremonies, and the worship of idols.
 Many un-Islamic practices were banned.
 These laws were also very strictly enforced, especially the ban on alcohol.
 Omar Tall abolished uncanonical taxes and replaced them with zakat, land taxes, and jizya.
 Polygamists were restricted to only four wives.
 Omar Tall, however, was uninterested in the logistical aspects of inculcating Islam such as building courts, madrassahs, and mosques.
 The primary function of Omar Tall's state was predatory warfare, slaving, the accumulation of booty, and the reform of morals.
-In the Senegambia, his emphasis during the “jihadic period” is remembered as "not resistance to the Europeans but the “destruction of paganism” in the Western Sudan."
+In Senegambia, his emphasis during the “jihadic period” is remembered as "not resistance to the Europeans but the “destruction of paganism” in the Western Sudan."

-In November 2019, the French government returned the so-called sword of Omar Tall —which was actually a sword of Ahmadu Tall, Omar Tall's son— to the government of the Republic of Senegal.
+In November 2019, the French government returned the so-called sword of Omar Tall—which was the sword of Ahmadu Tall, Omar Tall's son—to the government of the Republic of Senegal.
+The sword was returned five years later.
+French MPs will vote later on permanently returning the sword.